prameshk/Traffic-Assignment/README.md

 #How to Run

-Use "testing" or "ta" to run all the methods in the convex_combination file
+Use "testing" or "ta" to run traffic assignment